seansawyer/seansawyer.github.com/index.md

   R, Redis and RabbitMQ.
 The service maintains summary statistics on around 5 billion unique email addresses, which feed models for predicting bounce rates, optimizing campaign send times, and detecting bots.
-* Prototyping MailChimp's predictive demographics service.
-* Prototyping a BI tool enabling customers to perform ad hoc analysis on their data using Python and BigQuery.
+* Prototyping MailChimp's predictive demographics service, as well as a BI tool enabling customers to perform ad hoc analysis on their MailChimp data using Python and BigQuery.
 * Contributing to the development of MailChimp's in-house web framework, including improvements to its ORM, process management, and concurrency APIs.
 * Collaborating across a wide array of teams to facilitate access to data